JackyLee2002/day13-parking-lots-backend-starter/README.md

 Write another testcase that covers the scenario where the platenumber does not following the format ^[A-Z]{2}-\\d{4}$

-### Generate Test for ParkingLot GET /parking-lots and POST /park/{plateNumber}/{parkingBoy}
+### Generate Test for ParkingLot GET /parking-lots and POST /park/
-Given the ParkingLotController, write JUnit5 Test that uses mockMVC to test the get /parking-lots and post /park/{plateNumber}/{parkingBoy} to ensure 100% branch and line coverage.
+Now In a file called ParkingLotController using RestController with default mapping of "/" Get /parking-lots // response: List base on the above API of the ParkingManager
-The test should use the given_when_then format for the function naming, and add the given when then comment within the test to make it clearer.
+Now, finish the Post /park request with body (make a new DTO called parkDTO): String plateNumber, String parkingBoyStrategy with response of : Ticket base on the API of ParkingManager
-###
+Lastly, finish Post /fetch request with body (make a new DTO called fetchDTO): String plateNumber with response: Car base on the above API###

 Frontend